 Expires: March 31, 2023

-Recently extended, but for a slightly lower amount, SoFi is offering new and existing SoFi Checking & Savings (formerly SoFi Money) customers up to a $300 bonus.
+Recently extended, but for a slightly lower amount, SoFi is offering new and existing SoFi Checking & Savings customers up to a $250 bonus.
 You'll need to set up direct deposit, but you'll have until the promo ends to complete one.
-This is now setup as a tiered bonus, the more you direct deposit, the more you'll earn.
+This is still setup as a tiered bonus, the more you direct deposit, the more you'll earn.

 How to earn the bonus

 - Open a new SoFi Checking and Savings account using the link below.